Pavan282000/UniversityManagementApplication/README.md

 # University Managment Application

-Please Refer the Report.pdf for the complete Demo.
-Please Refer the code in src/app .
+Please Refer the Report.pdf for the complete Demo.\n Please Refer the code in src/app .

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.